fit-ctu-discord/honza-botner/docs/howto.md

 - Change `Discord.GuildId` in `appsettings.Development.json` to the id of your test guild.
 - Change `CustomVoiceOptions.ClickChannelId` in `appsettings.Development.json` to
-an id of a voice channel in your test guild
+an id of a voice channel in your test guild.

 ## Database and migrations